defencedigital/moduk-service-manual/src/your-community/software-development.md

 ## Community calls

-Join the software development community calls held every second Thursday from 11am to 12pm.
+Join the software development community call held every second Thursday from 11am to 12pm.

 We discuss things like software development tools available in Defence, building secure software and best practices.